By Peggy Chen, Co-Founder Golden Value SG

 Anyhow, I was really shocked when that happened to me as suddenly the Facebook pages I built previously and my account became inaccessible.
 Worst of all, Facebook asked me to submit my ID for their review but they also displayed the message that they are short-handed because of COVID-19 and therefore they may not get back to me which means I may have lost my account forever!

 I cannot describe how helpless I felt then as there was basically no support from Facebook.
 They don’t seem to have a telephone number or any email that can be reached.
 I could not help but wondered if this did not bode well at all at the start of the 5AC.

 I finally went through day 1.
 I must admit that by the evening I felt quite tired, so I slept early at about 10PM at night hoping to do better for the second day.

 Right now, it is the second day of joining the 5AC.
 I have got a better night of sleep compared to the previous day.
 This morning I also felt that my head was less heavy compared to the previous day.
 It actually felt fantastic after my morning exercise and having the cold shower.
 So I guess a new habit is forming.
 I am sure I will be able to do it!

 I will provide further updates when it comes to near the day 66 or if there is any other noteworthy development along the way.

 Would you like to join me in the 5AM Club?
 Or have you already started your own journey?
-Share with me below so we can encourage each other!
+Share with me your experience below so we can encourage each other!